superfly/docs/rails/advanced-guides/litefs.html.md

 # Current limitations

  * litefs currently only works with Nomad, not with machines.
- * VMs with Consol enabled never exit, making releases impossible.
+ * VMs with Consul enabled never exit, making releases impossible.
 Additionally litefs write forwarding needs work.
    Perhaps [fly-ruby](https://github.com/superfly/fly-ruby) would address this, or could readily be adapted.
    [What Litefs Can Do Today](https://fly.io/blog/introducing-litefs/#what-litefs-can-do-today) describes current capabilities and future plans.